-If I’m going to do something, I’m going to put everything I have into it.
-I’m going to grind away at it until I get the result that I want.
+If you're going to do something, put everything you have into it.
+Grind away at it until you get the result that you want.

-I’m searching for the person who’s going to grind alongside me.
+Searching for the person who’s going to grind alongside of you.
 They’re probably going to work on a different aspect of the business.
-But I want that person to mirror this particular quality of mine because I know it leads to success.
+But let that person mirror your qualities because it leads to success.

 And this is the key mistake that a lot of service business owners make when building their teams.
 They hire the pulse just so they can get someone through the door and into the team as fast as they can.

-I bet you’ve done that before.
-I know I’ve also done it a couple of times in the past.
+Bet you’ve done that before. we have also done it a couple of times in the past.